-Our team are focused on building and optimising digital products based on a data-driven methodology.
-We capture, validate and propose steps that are required for an organisation to take advantage of digital.
+With a focus on building and optimising digital products based on a data-driven methodology, we’ll capture, validate and propose steps to help you take advantage of the digital world.

 Tiffani Iacolino – International Institute of Business Analysis

-The objective of a DBA is to shift a business into having a digital customer-centric focus.
-There are technical but also creative familiar with owning digital projects and using agile development processes to achieve meaningful value to your business and quality user experience for staff or customers.
+The objective of a digital business analyst is to shift a business into having a digital customer-centric focus.
+There are technical but also creative, familiar with owning digital projects and using agile development processes to achieve meaningful value to your business and quality user experience for staff or customers.

 A traditional business analyst would focus more on the internal side of the business going down the rabbit warren of the processes you assign for them to review.

-Digital business analysts have a more external user focus, and look outwardly as to how a user (customer or staff member) engages with the business through the use of digital technology.
+Digital business analysts on the other hand, have a more external user focus, and look outwardly as to how a user (customer or staff member) engages with the business via digital technology.